September 16-December 6, 2024

 The following textbooks are required.
 A limited supply of textbooks is available for purchase at the Language Center on select days, as well as on the first day of in-person courses.
 Please contact the office to arrange purchase and pick-up.

 You may also purchase your book in advance from an outside vendor.
 Either a digital or print textbook is fine.
-Please do your best to have your textbook by the first day of the course.

 If your course is not listed, there is no required textbook.